 Radiomics uses quantitative medical imaging features and AI to create predictive models which can be used as biomarkers.
 In this thesis, we have developped an adaptive radiomics framework to automatically optimize the radiomics workflow per application and demonstrate its use to create biomarkers in eight different clinical applications.

-We work on various clinical applications with different clinicians, and thus also various technical solutions within medical image analysis & AI.
-Hence, there are usually too many projects to describe here: Currently, we do not have any predefined projects available, but feel free to contact me for more information if you are interested in an internship / thesis!
+We work on various clinical applications with different clinicians, and various technical solutions within medical image analysis & AI.
+The projects range from very technical hybrid, to more clinical.
+There are usually too many projects to describe here.
+Currently, we do not have any predefined projects available, we expect these to soon be put online, but we always have more than enough ideas, so feel free to contact me for more information if you are interested in an internship / thesis!
 For an overview of some past projects, please see https://bigr.nl/open-projects/.

 *With a joint appointment at the Radiology & Nuclear and Pathology departments, Martijn is heading the AI for Integrated Diagnostics (AIID) research line.
 The AIID group develops novel multimodal machine learning methods to develop quantitative biomarkers, focused on medical imaging and application in concology.